 Types of asset classes

-There are two broad types of asset classes – defensive and growth.
+There are three broad types of asset classes – lower risk, moderate risk and higher risk.

-Defensive assets are usually more stable.
-They're less likely to lose money, and returns on the investment will be lower over the long term.
+Lower risk assets are usually more stable.
+They’re less likely to lose money and returns on the investment will be lower over the long term.

-Growth assets have higher expected returns and the risks of losing money are higher, especially over the short term.
+Higher risk assets have higher expected returns and the risks of losing money are increased, especially over the short term.

 Asset class risk and return characteristics

-Defensive assets consist of more stable investments with steadier returns.
-Because they usually carry lower risk levels, defensive assets are more likely to generate lower levels of return over the long term.
+Lower risk assets consist of more stable investments with steadier returns.
+Because they usually carry lower risk levels, these assets are more likely to generate lower levels of return over the long term.

-We usually expect defensive assets to provide returns in the form of income.
-For example if you deposit money in a bank account, you may receive income as interest on the money deposited.
+We usually expect lower risk assets to provide returns in the form of income.
+For example, if you deposit money in a bank account, you may receive income as interest on the money deposited.

 Cash investments include money in bank deposits or in short-term money market securities.